-Today, there are types of life insurance policies that are designed to fit a wide variety of needs.
+Today, there are types of life insurance that are designed to fit a wide variety of needs.
 These range from “temporary” death benefit only plans to lifelong coverage with an underlying tax-deferred savings or investment plan.
 Therefore, life insurance is often used today as part of the overall financial planning process.

 Term and Permanent Overview

-In today’s market, there are many different types of life insurance policies available to you.
+In today’s market, there are many different types of life insurance available to you.
 But overall, there are two key categories of life insurance coverage.
 These are

 These types of life insurance are term and permanent.